Centari2013/centari2013.github.io/README.md

 ```

 - `desktop` entries appear as icons on the desktop.
-- `folders` populate a new **Remote Files** entry inside the File Manager sidebar (you can nest folders via `entries`).
+- `filesystem` describes the entire Unix-like tree mounted at `/`.
+Assign `role` to map directories to `home`, `desktop`, `documents`, `bin`, etc. and nest via `entries` to add the rest of the hierarchy.
-- The manifest root is materialized as a real directory under `~/Desktop/<root.name>`, so the terminal, Desktop, and File Manager all read the exact same files.
+- The manifest root is materialized as `/`, so the terminal, Desktop, and File Manager all read the exact same files.
 - Set `kind: "link"` (or `launch: "browser"`) to open a URL in the in-app browser.
 - Use `contentMode: "url"` whenever the `content` points at an external file; otherwise the viewer assumes a Base64 data URI.